anegg0/gr0wing-hugo/content/posts/2014-02-02-buddhism-absolute-beginners-tutorial.md

 ---
 Understanding Buddhism, learning how to meditate&#8230;You might have contemplated the idea for a while, maybe even for years.
 Yet nobody told you what to begin with and you&#8217;d rather avoid falling into a weird cult or a New Age group.

-If you&#8217;re sick of misattributed Facebook quotes from the Buddha or &#8220;10 ways to be insanely happy right now&#8221; kind of literature this post might help you dig right at the core of this 2500 year old spirituality.
+If you&#8217;re sick of misattributed Facebook quotes from the Buddha or "10 ways to be insanely happy right now" kind of literature this post might help you dig right at the core of this 2500 year old spirituality.
 I wrote it as a roadmap, geared towards those who wish a direct experience of Buddhism as a path of transformation.

 Whatever your  background or country may be, here&#8217;s is a sequence of actions to take your first steps with Buddhism philosophy and practice, in a safe and gradual way.